BDO Ranger Guide, Builds, Skill Guide and more!

 Cold Blade is not a good attack skill on its own.
 It’s true that this will apply Stiffness on the first hit, bleeding on three good hits, and it will Knockback on four good hits, but it’s unprotected, and if your enemy knows how this skill works you will get punished hard.
 Crowd Control from this skill is not only not worth it- it’s telegraphed heavily too.

 On the other hand, the ranged Accuracy Rate for 10 seconds on good hits is a pretty good buff that will be useful in PvP, of course, if you manage to quickly disengage after this skill to use your ranged abilities, as it will boost your damage by a decent amount.
-It’s also worth to mention that there’s a special combo that you should know about.
+It’s also worth mentioning that there’s a special combo that you should know about.

 Kamasylve Sword Training Ability (your basic Awakening Attack) has a +10 AP Buff on the third hit.
 If you combo Cold Blade first and the second attack, with a basic attack, the basic attack will count as a thirst strike of Kamasylve Sword.
 This means that both buffs - Cold Blade’s buff on the second hit, and Kamasylve Sword Training’s buff on the third hit will apply.
-Which means that you will gain +12% Ranged Accuracy, and +10 Ranged AP.
+This means that you will gain +12% Ranged Accuracy, and +10 Ranged AP.

 On its own - this attack is nothing special when it comes to damage, you will use that mainly for buffs, and outside of that - there’s no place for this ability.
 Do not prioritize it in Awakening Tree.